Adrian Leijer

-Adrian Leijer (born 25 March 1986) is an Australian footballer who plays as a centre back.
+Adrian Leijer (born 25 March 1986) is an Australian former professional soccer player who played as a centre-back.

 Leijer played on one occasion for Australia and made over 100 appearances for Melbourne Victory in the A-League.

 Club career

 Early years

 Leijer was born, and largely grew up in, the New South Wales town of Dubbo to a family of Dutch and English heritage.
 He played from Under 10 - Under 14 with SASS Strikers Junior Soccer Club in the Dubbo & District Soccer Association.
 Whilst with SASS, he represented Western New South Wales and New South Wales Country in football.
 In 1998, Leijer was a co-captain of Orana Heights Public School in Dubbo.

 When Leijer was 15 years old his family moved south to Jan Juc on Victoria's surf coast and attended Belmont High School where he joined Geelong SC and represented the U-15's Victorian Country team.
 Ian Greener, then Head of Coaching & Development at the Victorian Soccer Federation, spotted his talent and recommended him to the head coach of the Victorian Institute of Sport Football program, Ernie Merrick.

 Leijer spent two years at the Victorian Institute of Sport and then moved on to the Melbourne Knights for the last season of the now defunct National Soccer League, where he made 18 appearances during a season where the club finished second last in the competition.

 While still training at the VIS, Leijer and his future teammate Kristian Sarkies were selected to trial with Premier League Everton Football Club for three weeks.
 However, they both failed to impress and returned home to Australia.